fivism/fivism.github.io/index.md

 ### Worthwhile literature
 #### 2025
-- Small Things Like These - Claire Keegan
+- Small Things Like These by Claire Keegan
 - Rejection by Tony Tulathimutte
 - Time Shelter by Georgi Gospodinov